 Length of Appointments

 You may be appointed a deputy voter registrar at any time.
 However, your appointment as a deputy voter registrar automatically ends on the next December 31st of an even-numbered year or earlier if:

 - You fail to deliver a completed voter registration application to the registrar

 - If you fail to properly review a voter registration application.

 All election materials issued to a deputy registrar, including the certificate of appointment, receipt books, receipts, applications and other forms in the volunteer deputy's possession, must be returned or accounted for upon termination of appointment.

-If you use assistive technology (such as Braille reader, screen reader, or TTY) and the format of this presentation interferes with your ability to participate fully in this presentation, please contact the Elections Department at 210-335-VOTE (8683) or email [email protected] to request an accommodation.
+If you use assistive technology (such as Braille reader, screen reader, or TTY) and the format of this presentation interferes with your ability to participate fully in this presentation, please contact the Elections Department at 210-335-VOTE (8683) or email the Elections Department to request an accommodation.
 To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which to receive the material, and your contact information.